Psalm 78 – Learning from God’s Faithfulness to His Rebellious People

 And caused waters to run down like rivers.

 a.
 Marvelous things He did in the sight of their fathers, in the land of Egypt: Asaph remembered how God helped His people as described in the first part of the Book of Exodus.
-Through a series of miraculous plagues and demonstrations of God’s power, Pharaoh was compelled to let Israel go from their slavery and they left rewarded with riches from the Egyptians (Exodus 5-13).
+Through a series of miraculous plagues and demonstrations of God’s power, Pharaoh was compelled to let Israel go from slavery, and the people left rewarded with riches from the Egyptians (Exodus 5-13).

 b.
-He divided the sea and caused them to pass through: As pharaoh’s armies pursued Israel, God miraculously brought them through the sea as they walked on dry ground as God made the waters stand up like a heap (Exodus 14).
+He divided the sea and caused them to pass through: As Pharaoh’s armies pursued Israel, God miraculously brought the people through the sea on dry ground as God made the waters stand up like a heap (Exodus 14).

 c.
-In the daytime also He led them with the cloud, and all the night with a light of fire: As Israel came into the wilderness of Sinai, God assured them and guided them with the two demonstrations of His presence – the cloud by day and the fire by night (Exodus 40:36-38).
+In the daytime also He led them with the cloud, and all the night with a light of fire: When the Israelites came into the wilderness of Sinai, God assured them and guided them with the two demonstrations of His presence – the cloud by day and the fire by night (Exodus 40:36-38).

 i.
 “A cloud; which was very comfortable, both for a shadow from the scorching heat of the climate and season, and for a companion and director in their journey.”
 (Poole)

 d.
-He split the rocks in the wilderness, and gave them to drink: Often in the wilderness the nation of Israel needed water and many times God miraculously provided.
+He split the rocks in the wilderness, and gave them drink: Often in the wilderness the nation of Israel needed water, and many times God miraculously provided.
 One occasion was at Meribah where Moses struck the rock and it presumably split, bringing forth water (Numbers 20:10-13, Isaiah 48:21).

 i.
 “Rocks; he useth the plural number, because it was twice done; once in Rephidim, Exodus 17:6, and again in Kadesh, Numbers 20:1,11.”
 (Poole)